 Complete your work placement in Fiji!

-Open Colleges have partnered with Action for Children and the Aged (ACATA) Trust Fiji to offer students of the Diploma of Community Services the opportunity to complete their required work placement hours in 2018 over the course of 2 weeks in Fiji.
+Open Colleges have partnered with Action for Children and the Aged (ACATA) Trust Australia to offer students of the Diploma of Community Services the opportunity to complete their required work placement hours in 2018 over the course of 2 weeks in Fiji.

 You’ll volunteer in Fijian communities by conducting public health screenings, promoting healthy eating habits and physical activity through basic counselling and community development initiatives.